NickGrunert/master-thesis/modules/03_truth_compare.typ

     Constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is essentially equivalent to using the #abr("HMA"), also called the Kuhn-Munkres algorithm @hungarian1.
     The #abr("HMA") is a computational optimization technique that addresses the assignment problem in polynomial time.
-    It can be utilized to identify the optimal assignment of predicted segments to ground truth segments @hungarian2.
+    It can be utilised to identify the optimal assignment of predicted segments to ground truth segments @hungarian2.
     A two-dimensional matrix of size $n*m$ is employed, where $n$ denotes the number of predicted segments and $m$ denotes the number of segments in the ground truth data.
     This matrix contains all #abr("IoU") values.
     The purpose of the algorithm is to calculate the optimal matching pairs between the two sets of segments.